- About Us

-Jane Michalek is Vice President, Delivered Natural Gas and Fuels for Global Partners, a Waltham Massachusetts-based petroleum logistics and marketing company.
-Jane has spent over 30 years in the natural gas industry, holding senior executive positions in commercial operations, sales, marketing, shipping, and operations.
-Jane has worked for Boston Gas Company, GDF SUEZ, Concentric Energy Advisors, and now, Global Partners, and has been based in greater Boston, Houston, London and Paris.
-Jane has served on several internal company boards and was a member of GDF SUEZ Top Executive group while overseas.
+Jane Michalek is an energy executive with over 30 years in the natural gas and energy industry, holding senior executive positions in commercial operations, sales, marketing, shipping, and operations.
+Jane has worked for Boston Gas Company, GDF SUEZ (now Engie), Concentric Energy Advisors, and Global Partners, and has been based in greater Boston, Houston, London and Paris.
+Jane has served on several internal company boards and was a member of Engie Top Executive group while overseas.
 Jane graduated from the University of Notre Dame with a BBA in Finance and received her MBA from Northeastern University.

 Robert Munnelly practices in the Regulatory area.
 He has extensive experience with legal, regulatory, and local taxation issues faced by energy, cable television, and telecommunications companies in New England and nationally.
 Rob’s practice in these areas includes representing companies in all six New England states in obtaining utility commission and local licenses, ensuring ongoing compliance with applicable state, local, and federal laws, advocating for changes in existing regulatory requirements and market design, obtaining approvals or disclosing corporate change transactions and transfers, and supporting permitting and development of renewable and conventional energy projects and related contracts, and installation of communications facilities.